Tips for the First-Time Business Traveler

 How to pack for international travel

-It’s imperative to know what you need to pack if you’re traveling abroad.
-You may be staying at a hotel or Airbnb, or you may be visiting someone else’s home.
+It’s imperative to know what to pack if you’re traveling abroad.
+You may be staying at a hotel or Airbnb or visiting someone else’s home.

 Clothing – Make sure to pack clothes that are appropriate for your destination and that you’ll feel comfortable wearing them during your stay.
 You don’t want to wear shorts and flip-flops in a tropical paradise or a raincoat and sneakers in the desert.